 Note: For an action to contribute towards meeting the increased or improved services requirement it must include some measure of LCFF funding.
 The action may also include funding from other sources, however the extent to which an action contributes to meeting the increased or improved services requirement is based on the LCFF funding being used to implement the action.

 Other State Funds: Enter the total amount of Other State Funds utilized to implement this action, if any.

+Note: LCFF Equity Multiplier Funds must be identified as “Other State Funds” rather than “LCFF Funds.”

 Local Funds: Enter the total amount of Local Funds utilized to implement this action, if any.